GianlucaMancusi/job_array_engine/README.md

 ## Acknowledgements
-This package was created by Gianluca Mancusi, from a codebase made by Aniello Panariello.
+This package was created by [Gianluca Mancusi](https://github.com/GianlucaMancusi) from a codebase made by [Aniello Panariello](https://github.com/apanariello4/).
 University of Modena and Reggio Emilia.